Code-Screen/Code-Screen.github.io/docs/integrating-workable-with-codescreen.md

 <br>

-Now select CodeScreen, and choose from your list of available tests.
+Now select CodeScreen, and choose from your list of available assessments.

-There will be one entry in this list for each test that you currently have on CodeScreen.
+There will be one entry in this list for each assessment that you currently have on CodeScreen.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>